ahelal/ansible-concourse/README.md

 An easy way to deploy and manage a [Concourse CI](http://concourse.ci/) with a cluster of workers vie ansible

 ## Requirements
+* Ubuntu 14.04
 * Ansible 2.0 or higher
 * PostgreSQL I recommend [ansible postgresql role](https://github.com/ANXS/postgresql)
 * GOlang I recommend [ansible gloang role](https://github.com/jlund/ansible-go)
 * SSL termination service I recommend [ansible nginx role](https://github.com/AutomationWithAnsible/ansible-nginx)

-## Warning experimental
+## Overview
 I am a big fan of concourse CI, not so much bosh.
-This role will install concourse CI.
+This role will install concourse CI binaries.

-The role is in early development, but usable.
+The role is in early development, but usable so please submit PRs and PRs.

 ## Example
 You can use test-kitchen to spin a test machine.